yewin-mm/reading-properties-file-values/README.md

     * After that, you can see the folder which you import from file in your Postman.
 * Now, you can 'Test' this project by calling API from Postman.
     * Open your imported folder in postman and inside this folder, you will see total of 4 API requests and you can test it all by clicking `Send` button and see the response.
-    * See the response and that responses should be same with `application.properties` file values and `config.properties` file values
+    * See the response and that responses should be same with `application.properties` file values and `config.properties` file values.
     * You can also check in your IDE log for some print out values.

 * After that you can see the code and check the code which you don't know.
 You can learn it and you can apply in your job or study fields.